adityabaronia/Learming-AD/NTLM Protocol.md

 ```
 Computer\HKEY_LOCAL_MACHINE\SAM\SAM\Domains\Account\Users
 ```
-A copy id also on diskin C:\Windwos\System32\SAM

-So it contains the list of local users and their passwords, as well as the lsit of the local groups. well, to be more precise, it contains an ecrypted version of the hashes.
-But as all the information needed to decrypt them is also in registry (SAM and SYSTEM).
+<span style="color: green">A copy id also on disk in **C:\Windows\System32\SAM** So it contains the list of local users and their passwords, as well as the lsit of the local groups. well, to be more precise, it contains an ecrypted version of the hashes.
+But as all the information needed to decrypt them is also in registry (SAM and SYSTEM).</span>

-To see how decryption mechanism for NT hash work, give a look into secretsdump.py[3] code or Mimikatz code[4].
+To see how decryption mechanism for NT hash work, give a <span style="color: green">look into secretsdump.py[3] code or Mimikatz code[4]. </span>
 SAM and SYSTEM databases can be backed up to extract the user's hashed passwords database.
 First we save the two databases in a file
 ```bash